A Limitless Legacy Begins…

-Sixteen presidents have followed in Johnson’s footsteps—increasing AIDB’s reach to almost 36,000 children, adults, seniors and their families in statewide programs and managing an annual budget in excess of $80 million.
+Sixteen presidents have followed in Johnson’s footsteps—increasing AIDB’s reach to almost 31,000 children, adults, seniors and their families and managing an annual budget in excess of $80 million.
 And the AIDB Foundation has raised more than $70 million since 1980 for endowment, program and capital improvements.

 You can read more about AIDB’s history in these publications: